spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 :::caution

-The Nutanix logo file must not exceed 100KB in size.
+The logo file must not exceed 100KB in size.
+To ensure image quality ensure at least one dimension in either width or height is 40 pixels.
+It is preferable that the image be transparent.

 :::